csci141/Labs/202440/Lab2/lab2.md

    **A helpful command line tip:** If you want to run the same command again, you can press the up arrow key to get the last command run to show up at the prompt; to run it again, simply press enter.
 You can also press the up arrow multiple times to scroll back through the history of all the commands you've run.

-   Try the same command but replace Jesse with a name of your choice - you should see that your program is printing whatever name you specify on the command line.
+   Try the same command but replace DorthyVaughan with a name of your choice - you should see that your program is printing whatever name you specify on the command line.

 4. What happens if you run your program without providing a command line argument?
 Try running this: